fizban99/rich-dataframe-for-spyder/README.md

 # Installation
 Just download the rich_dataframe folder and place it in your working folder.

-Build on top of https://github.com/khuyentran1401/rich-dataframe to use it within Spyder.
+Build on top of https://github.com/khuyentran1401/rich-dataframe and https://github.com/fomightez/rich-dataframe to use it within Spyder.
 Although Spyder has a nice Dataframe viewer, sometimes it is faster to pretty print the content on the console.
 The original funtionality has been changed slightly and the parameters as well.

 # Usage
 ## Minimal example